diddyjax19/ecomprj/README.md

 31. Scroll down to the manual deployment section and click 'Deploy Branch'.
 Hopefully the deployment is successful!

-The live link to the Craft Cafe site on Heroku can be found [here](https://c50commerce12.herokuapp.com/).
-And the Github repository can be found [here](https://github.com/diddyjax19/CS50-Commerce-master).
+The live link to the Nest Ecommerce site on Heroku can be found [here](https://nextit12.herokuapp.com/).
+And the Github repository can be found [here](https://github.com/diddyjax19/ecomprj).

 [Back to top](<#table-of-content>)